 The banking system is the backbone of every country’s economy and India is not an exception, in fact, the Indian Banking System is the most regulated Banking system in the World.
 Reserve Bank of India or RBI is the Central Governing body for all commercial Banks in India and is solely responsible for regulating, monitoring, and implementing the policies and guidelines for the Indian Banking sector.

 In a country of 1.35 Billion people, still, 195 million people still do not have basic Banking access in India, which is the second-highest in the World after China.
 (Unbanked Population of China is 225 Million, according to the survey report by Global Findex Database, 2017).
 In percentage terms, 20.1% of India’s total population was unbanked when the Report was published in 2017.

 Though the situation has been improving every year, due to Govt of India’s Financial Inclusion program which was launched in the year of 2014.
 Now anyone can open a Bank Account with Zero Balance and get all the basic banking facilities.
 To accelerate the process of Financial Inclusion, RBI has also granted the license to set up Payments Bank in 2015.
 But in reality, most of the accounts under PMJDY are inactive.

 Here, in this article, we will comparatively analyze the top 6 best Banks in India based on customer satisfaction, product offerings, branch network, Modern Banking Technology, and several other indicators.

 Factors to be considered before opening the Bank Account

 Here are the top factors you must consider before opening a Bank Account

-- Purpose: What is your main reason to open the account with any Bank.
+- Purpose: What is your main reason to open an account with any Bank.
 For example, if you want to avail Home Loan in the future, then you should consider the Bank which has the lowest interest rate and Processing Fees with flexible tenure.

 - Charges: One of the foremost reasons to select any Bank, consider those Banks which are transparent in their fee structure, low charges, and no hidden fees.
 Private Banks have very bad reputations in these areas.